swiftlang/swift-evolution/proposals/0488-extracting.md

 ## Detailed design

-The general declarations for these functions is as follows:
+The general declarations for these functions are as follows:
 ```swift
 /// Returns an extracted slice over the items within
 /// the supplied range of positions.